Allstarlink Repeaters

 In 2011, I migrated my internet linking from EchoLink to Allstar.
 The *927_TECH* hub server is still maintained and linked into the Allstar 900 MHz network; but, the EchoLink side has become secondary.

-Allstar is an implementation of asterisk, an open source PBX that runs on Linux.
+Allstar is an implementation of Asterisk, an open source PBX that runs on Linux.
 The Linux platform can provide complete multiport repeater controller functionality, thereby eliminating the need for a controller board!!
 The most recent repeaters that I have built do not have hardware controller boards in them.
 Early on, I built three with mini-ITX Celeron boards.
 The results were very good.
 Allstar has a range of codecs available (depending on available BW).
 Linked and repeated audio is superb.

 N4IRS originally ported the ACID implementation to Debian (8.2) Jessie.
 After Jim Dixon’s passing (WB6NIL), a new team at Allstarlink was formed.
 The current ASL release is a product of that effort.